International Track Association: Athletics competition

 During its existence, the ITA saw much high-quality competition including 34 world bests.
 Of particular note were Brian Oldfield's indoor and outdoor records in the shot put.
 The indoor record happened on 4 April 1975 in Daly City, California.
 Oldfield achieved a distance of 72'6 1/2" (22.1107) m.
 The outdoor record happened on 10 May that year in El Paso, Texas.
 Here Oldfield achieved the remarkable distance of 75 ft 0 in.
 He also had another put of 73 ft 1 in.
 The official world record at the time was 71 ft 8+1/2 in by Terry Albritton.
 This put was voted by Track and Field News as their outstanding single performance of 1975.
 Other notable world bests achieved indoors included those by John Radetich in the high jump and Steve Smith in the pole vault.

 Though there was undoubtedly high-quality competition, there was also much competition that was inferior to that seen in the amateur meets of the time.
 The meets often also had novelty events, for example having the shot putter Brian Oldfield racing against female sprinters over 30 m.
 In the short-term this attracted spectators but longer-term it damaged the credibility of the ITA.
 The lack of female athletes and female events in general was also damaging.
 One famous female athlete who personally suffered from this lack of competition was Wyomia Tyus-Simburg who had been tempted out of retirement to run for the ITA and was unbeaten in their 1974 season.

 National Football League Hall of Famer Bob Hayes competed and won several 40-yard dash competitions.
 Hayes best performance was a 4.3 altitude-aided mark.

 Middle Distance Runner and Olympian Dave Wottle competed from 1974 to 1976 on the tour.

 Hurdler and Olympian Rod Milburn competed on the tour several years and beat Lance Babb in ITA's final competition.
 Milburn held the professional record in the sprint hurdles at 13.0.

 Rivalries

 The ITA spectators were promised the renewal of popular track and field rivalries of the day that would lead to new record performances.
 The rivalry between Bob Seagren and Steve Smith in the pole vault was added extra spice by their well-known personal animosity.
-Jim Ryun versus Kip Keino in the 1500 m/mile was another such rivalry, though thankfully restricted solely to the athletic competition in their case.
+Jim Ryun versus Kip Keino in the 1500 m/mile was another such rivalry, though it was restricted solely to the athletic competition in their case.
 However, injury and a lack of form for Ryan and Keino's retirement meant that Ben Jipcho would domininate the event.
 This became typical of many other events where there was less and less meaningful competition.